entertheFinn/gamemaker-tutorials/README.md

 gamemaker-tutorials
 ===================

-A collection of GameMaker Studio Pro tutorials
+A collection of GameMaker Studio tutorials